BWR

 Organize All Groups

 The diagram to the left shows healthy, positive developmental levels.
 When a child is born, the focus is entirely on oneself for survival needs.
 With development, the child begins to become aware of others in the immediate family.
-As the child grows, he/she acquires friends in the community.
-There is a growing awareness of relationships of family, friends, community, nation, and earth.
+He/she acquires friends in the community.
+There is a growing awareness of the relationships between family, friends, community, nation, and the earth.
 Many people may never reach a higher level of appreciation for global connections to all other people, wildlife, and the earth that is addressed under Maslow's model of self-actualization.

 1. Psychology and Psychiatry: Mindfulness-based interventions have been effective in treating mental health conditions such as depression, anxiety, and PTSD.